Newbury Academy Trust Trinity School

 - 1.1: How does the school identify children/young people with special educational needs and disabilities?

 We work closely with local primary schools during transition to ensure we receive relevant and accurate information regarding young people with special education needs.
 We also monitor students’ performance and investigate further where students perform below expected levels or whereby concerns have been raised by teachers and parents.
-We also liaise with external agencies, for instance where a young person has a health diagnosis through a paediatrician.
+We also liaise with external agencies, for instance where a young person has a health diagnosis through a pediatrician.

 Identification of pupils in Year 7 – students are selected for any combination of the following: